skx/gobasic/README.md

     go get -u github.com/skx/gobasic

+**NOTE** This will only install the command-line driver, rather than the HTTP-server, or the embedded example code.

-If you don't have a golang environment setup you should be able to download a binary from the github release page:
+If you don't have a golang environment setup you should be able to download a binary of the interpreter from the github release page:

 * [Binary Release](https://github.com/skx/gobasic/releases)